 Circle with a C in the middle.
 The C stands for copyright.
 The creator's rights of a work are protected by law.
 Only he or she can decide on publication, distribution or duplication.

 Circle with an R in the middle.
 The R stands for registered.
 The labeling may only be used for registered trademarks.
 Trademark law thus protects goods or services from imitators.

 In Asian character sets, the wavy line has the same meaning as a hyphen in Latin-based standard languages.

-The “curly loop” is an astrological symbol and is also used as a secret code.
+The “curly loop“ originates from Japan.
+Looks like an astrological symbol and is also used as a secret code.
 Shhh, do not tell anyone!